Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Language_Model/2020-11-26-Targeted_Syntactic_Evaluation_of_Language_Models.md

 So they evaluation of grammaticality on a number of minimally different pairs of English sentence.

-For experiment, to discrimnate which one is grammatical or ungrammartical sentence, they made dataset as follows (i.e. \* mark is syntactically wrong sentence):
+For experiment, to discriminate which one is grammatical or ungrammartical sentence, they made dataset as follows (i.e. \* mark is syntactically wrong sentence):

 For Subject-verb agreement,

 (1) Simple agreement:

     a.
 The author **laughs**.
     b. \*The author **laugh**.

 (2) Agreement in a sentential complement:

     a.
 The bankers knew the officer **smiles**.
     b. *The bankers knew the officer **smile**.

 (3) Agreement across a prepositional phrase:

     a.
 The farmer near the parents **smiles**.
     b. \*The farmer near the parents **smile**.

 (3) Agreement across a subject relative clause:

     a.
 The officers that love the skater **smile**.
     b. \*The officers that love the skater **smiles**.

 (4) Short VP coordination:

     a.
 The senator smiles and **laughs**.
     b. \*The senator smiles and **laugh**.

 (5) Long VP coordination:

     The manager writes in a journal every day and likes/*like to watch television shows.

 (6) Agreement across an object relative clause(including **no that**):

     a.
 The farmer that the parents love **swims**.
     b. \*The farmer that the parents love **swim**.

 (7) Agreement in an object relative clause(including **no that**):

     a.
 The farmer that the parents **love** swims.
     b. \*The farmer that the parents **loves** swims.

 For Reflexive anaphora,

 (1) Simple reflexive:

    a.
 The senators embarrassed themselves.
    b. \*The senators embarrassed herself.

 (2) Reflexive in a sentential complement:

    a.
 The bankers thought the pilot embarrassed himself.
    b. \*The bankers thought the pilot embarrassed themselves

 (3) Reflexive across an object relative clause:

    a.
 The manager that the architects like doubted himself.
    b. \*The manager that the architects like doubted themselves.